Struts Multi Page Form Tutorial

 element to output the error messages.

-code shows the JSP file step2.jsp
+The following source code shows the JSP file step2.jsp

 <%@ page language=“java” pageEncoding=“UTF-8”%>